ppablo78/up-jsprit/README.md

 - -input specify the VRP problem to be analyzed.
 The problem shall be defined using the unified-planning-library conventions and following the examples provided.
 - -iter: set the maximum number of iterations of the JSprit engine.
 Default value: 2000
 - -debug: boolean input to define if additional info are printed out during the execution.
 Default value: False.
-- -geo: boolen input to define if the problem shall be solved interpeting the coordinates of locations as latitude and longitude.
+- -geo: boolean input to define if the problem shall be solved interpreting the coordinates of locations as latitude and longitude.
 If set to True, the API_KEY for GraphHopper services is needed to calculate the real values for distance and travel time.
-Morveover the API_KEY is needed to calculate the routes of the solution and visualze them on a georeferenced map.
+Moreover, the API_KEY is needed to calculate the routes of the solution and visualize them on a georeferenced map.
 Default value: False.
 -  -api: the API_KEY for GraphHopper services needed to enable search of solution using georeferenced data.
 -  -view: boolean input to define if the viewer used by JSprit to visualize the solution at the end of the process is enabled or not.
 Default value: True.